Blame It On the Rosé

 The rosé is used in a simple syrup, which makes it a little more sociable.
 In the cocktail, it tames the bitter side of the lime and grapefruit juices.
 When you take a sip, it tastes like a very refined, almost classic, sweet-tart margarita — but then there’s a lingering rosé finish.
 It’s lovely and a wee bit dangerous.
 (They go down like fruit punch.
 If you drink too many, blame the rosé.
 That’s what tequila would do.)

-Our tip: Like margaritas everywhere, this one takes well to a pitcher.
-So if you’ve got guests coming for Cinco de Mayo, put away the shaker and make one, big batch of them.
-Trust us, it’ll go quick.
+Our tip: Like margaritas everywhere, these take well to a pitcher.
+So put away the shaker and make a small batch of them.
+Trust us, they’ll go quick.

 Sel de gris

 ½ oz fresh grapefruit juice

 1 ½ oz blanco tequila (Patrón Silver)

 - Pour enough salt onto a small plate to rim a glass.

 - Run a grapefruit wedge along the rim of a glass, and then dip the glass in the salt, and set it aside.

 - Pour all the liquid ingredients into a cocktail shaker.
 Add ice and shake.

 - Add ice to the glass, and strain the cocktail over it.